 Your employer may offer a childcare voucher scheme that allows you to have up to maximum of £243 deducted from your gross wage, giving you up to £933 per year in tax and National Insurance savings.

 The amount deducted will differ depending on your actual salary and the money is used to pay for Ofsted registered childcare.
 Contact your own employer to find out if they offer a scheme.

-Due to the introduction of Tax-free Childcare, Childcare Voucher Schemes will close to new applicants on 6 April 2018.
+Due to the introduction of Tax-free Childcare, Childcare Voucher Schemes will close to new applicants in October 2018.

 Working tax credit

 Through the childcare element of the working tax credit, working parents may be able to claim up to 70% of their childcare costs up to a maximum of £122.50 per week for one child and £210 for two or more children.